-The University of St Andrews is committed to increasing the numbers of care leavers going to university.
-If you meet the definition of a care leaver as outlined above and you are applying to the University through UCAS, and you please make sure you tick the box which asks if you have been in care.
+The University is committed to increasing the numbers of care leavers going to university.
+If you meet the definition of a care leaver as outlined above and you are applying to the University through UCAS, please make sure you tick the box which asks if you have been in care.
 This enables the care leaver support coordinator to contact you with more information about the support we can offer.

 When making offers to students who are care leavers, the Admissions team will look at each application on an individual basis.
 Admissions officers will also take into account any mitigating circumstances affecting students who have been in care, as per the contextual admissions policy.